Bandon Dunes

 Overall Thoughts

 To appreciate how fresh and exciting Bandon Dunes felt in 1999, you have to imagine a world without Barnbougle Dunes, Streamsong, Cabot Cape Breton, Sand Valley, Cabot Highlands, Te Arai, or Seven Mile Beach.
 A world where, just a few years prior, the management firm KemperSports had advised developer Mike Keiser to hire a “name” golf architect and attempt to create the “Myrtle Beach of the Northwest.”
-A world where writers repeatedly compared Bandon Dunes to Pebble Beach and Whistling Straits because there were essentially no other reference points for an American seaside (or lakeside) public golf course of similar quality.
+A world where writers repeatedly compared Bandon Dunes to Pebble Beach and Whistling Straits because there were no other reference points for seaside (or lakeside) public golf of similar quality in the U.S.

-Over the years, as competitors entered the marketplace, Bandon Dunes’ initial shock value wore off, and the course’s weaknesses came into sharper relief.
-Still, I think it’s important to remember the ways that David McLay Kidd’s design pushed public golf architecture forward.
+Over the years, as competitors entered the marketplace, Bandon Dunes’ weaknesses came into sharper relief.
+Still, I think it’s important to remember the ways in which David McLay Kidd’s design pushed public golf architecture forward.

 To a degree that unsettled many golfers at the time, Bandon Dunes embraced quirk.
 Its expansive, rippling greens were far more chaotic and naturalistic than anything Jack Nicklaus or Tom Fazio would have been comfortable building.
-Several holes featured punitive center-line bunkers — a hallmark of the British and Irish links but a rarity in modern American golf.
+Several holes featured punitive center-line bunkers—a hallmark of the British and Irish links but a rarity in modern American golf.
 In a few instances, such as on the approach to the 10th green, Kidd hid landing zones from the player’s view.
 Finally, and perhaps most importantly, he defied the conventional wisdom that fairways should provide flattish lies.
 Particularly on Nos.
-7, 10, and 13, Kidd kept the hurly-burly undulations of the natural terrain largely intact.
-As a result, those holes possess an unforgettable sense of adventure.
+7, 10, and 13, Kidd kept the hurly-burly undulations of the natural terrain intact, giving those holes an unforgettable sense of adventure.

 {{bandon-dunes-content-block-gallery-01}}